adelarsq/adelarsq.github.io/readme.md

-My name is Adelar da Silva Queiróz and I'm a software enginner living on Realeza, Brazil.
+My name is Adelar da Silva Queiróz and I'm a software enginner living on Atibaia, Brazil.

 I love God and my family. 👶🏻👨🏻👩🏻👦🏻🐇